sagemath/sagewiki_to_gh-2022-10-10/PiecewiseSymbolicSEP.md

 A new piecewise class, `PiecewiseSymbolic`, will replace `PiecewisePolynomial`.
 The old class will be deprecated via the normal procedure while users migrate to the new class.

+=== Other Computer Algebra Systems ===

+Some other systems implement piecewise functions, and we should try to understand their design decisions.
+For example, [[http://reference.wolfram.com/mathematica/ref/Piecewise.html|Mathematica's Piecewise documentation]] provides several examples based on predicates that we should be able to support.

 == Other Features ==

 There are other features that could be built on top of a robust piecewise class.